mpessini/wall-backend/README.md

 ```

 6. Create your environment file using `.env.example` as an example
-- The `.env.exemple` was configurated to send email only on console, if you want to send real emails, change `EMAIL_BACKEND` value to `django.core.mail.backends.smtp.EmailBackend`
+- The `.env.exemple` was configured to send email only on console, if you want to send real emails, change `EMAIL_BACKEND` value to `django.core.mail.backends.smtp.EmailBackend`

 7. Create project migrations
 ```bash